mattermost/docs/source/deployment/advanced-permissions.rst

 Advanced Permissions (E10/E20)
 ===============================

 Advanced permissions offers Admins a way to restrict actions in Mattermost to authorized users only.
 The Mattermost permission system is based on a modified RBAC (role-based access control) architecture and will be rolled out over a number of server releases, starting with Mattermost server v5.0.
+The permissions interface can be accessed in the **System Console** > **Advanced Permissions**.

 .. note::